-Abstract (short version, 199 words)
+Abstract (short version, 192 words)

 The etiology of differentiated thyroid cancer (DTC), which is diagnosed predominantly in women, remains largely unclear.
-This study investigated the association between childhood and adolescent factors and subsequent DTC incidence in women, using data from 47,913 cancer-free women at baseline (2003–2009) in the U.S. nationwide cohort Sister Study.
-We used Cox regression models to assess associations for baseline self-reported perceived body size, hormonal, lifestyle, and socioeconomic factors through age 20, adjusting for attained age (timescale), and race/ethnicity.
-Over the follow-up (median: 13.1 years), 239 DTC cases were identified.
+This study investigated the association between childhood and adolescent factors and subsequent DTC incidence in women.
+We used data from 47,913 cancer-free women at baseline (2003–2009) in the U.S. nationwide Sister Study cohort.
+We applied Cox regression models to assess associations for DTC and baseline self-reported information, including perceived body size, hormonal, lifestyle, and socioeconomic factors through age 20, adjusting for attained age (timescale), and race/ethnicity.
+Over follow-up (median: 13.1 years), 239 DTC cases were identified.
 Factors associated with a higher DTC incidence included being taller than peers at age 10 (hazard ratio [HR]=1.41, 95% confidence interval [CI]=1.06-1.89), being lighter (HR=1.37, 95%CI=0.97-1.91) or heavier (HR=1.28, 95%CI=0.96-1.71) than peers during teen years, and ever not having enough to eat during childhood (HR=1.67, 95%CI=1.15–2.43).
-Conversely, we observed lower incidence in women who started hormonal birth control before 20 (HRvs never-users=0.72, 95%CI=0.50-1.05), and in those who had higher household education levels at age 13 (HRBachelor’s degree or higher vs high school, GED or less=0.75, 95%CI=0.55-1.03).
+Moreover, we observed lower incidence in women who had higher household education levels at age 13 (HRBachelor’s degree or higher vs high school, GED or less=0.75, 95%CI=0.55-1.03).
 We found no significant associations for other factors.
-Our findings suggest that early-life growth-related factors may influence the development of DTC in women.
+Our findings suggest that childhood growth, nutrition, and socioeconomic factors may influence the development of DTC in women.

 Introduction

-Thyroid cancer ranks as the fifth most common cancer in women globally.1 Few modifiable risk factors have been identified, apart from obesity and childhood exposure to ionizing radiation.2 Given the slow growth of most thyroid nodules,3,4 the relatively young age at diagnosis compared to other cancers,2 and the higher incidence in women compared to men starting from early adolescence,5 biological factors contributing to thyroid cancer development may originate at a very young age.
+Thyroid cancer ranks as the fifth most common cancer in women globally.1 Few modifiable risk factors have been identified, apart from obesity and childhood exposure to ionizing radiation.2 The slow growth of most thyroid nodules,3,4 the relatively young age at diagnosis compared to other cancers,2 and the higher incidence in women compared to men starting from early adolescence5 suggest that biological factors contributing to thyroid cancer development may originate at a very young age.

-During childhood and adolescence, particularly during puberty, women experience significant changes in levels of sex steroid hormones,6 growth hormone,7 insulin-like growth factor-1 (IGF-1),8,9 which contribute to sexual development, and changes in growth and body composition.
-These hormones have been shown to promote the growth of both benign and malignant thyroid cells,10-12 with thyroid tumors also commonly overexpressing estrogen,13 and insulin-like growth factor receptors.14 Body size and reproductive factors during these developmental periods may serve as proxies for these early-life hormonal exposures and have been associated with several female-predominant cancers.15-17
+During childhood and adolescence, particularly during puberty, women experience significant changes in levels of sex steroid hormones,6 growth hormone,7 and insulin-like growth factor-1 (IGF-1),8,9 which contribute to sexual development, and changes in growth and body composition.
+These hormones have been shown to promote the growth of both benign and malignant thyroid cells,10-12 with thyroid tumors also commonly overexpressing estrogen,13 and insulin-like growth factor receptors.14 Body size and reproductive factors during these developmental periods may either represent or serve as proxies for these early-life hormonal exposures and have been associated with several female-predominant cancers.15-17

 However, the scarcity of longitudinal studies with data on both early-life factors and thyroid cancer incidence makes it challenging to investigate these associations.
-To date, the few longitudinal studies examining early-life body size and thyroid cancer incidence have suggested positive associations for childhood and adolescent height and body mass index (BMI),18-21 but most of them did not account for adult obesity.18-20 Evidence on early-life reproductive factors is mostly limited to age at menarche, with inconsistent results,22-25 while data on other factors, such as age at breast development, start age for hormonal birth control, are scarce.
-Additionally, lifestyle (e.g., smoking) and socioeconomic factors, which are known to influence hormone levels either directly or by increasing exposure to endocrine disruptors,26,27 could also contribute to drive thyroid cancer incidence.
+To date, the few longitudinal studies examining early-life body size and thyroid cancer incidence have suggested positive associations for childhood and adolescent height and body mass index (BMI),18-21 but most of them did not account for adult obesity at diagnosis.18-20 Evidence on early-life reproductive factors is mostly limited to age at menarche, with inconsistent results,22-25 while data on other factors, such as age at breast development and start age for hormonal birth control, are scarce.
+Additionally, lifestyle (e.g., smoking) and socioeconomic factors known to influence hormone levels either directly or by increasing exposure to endocrine disruptors,26,27 could also contribute to thyroid cancer development.